VortechBand/frontend-2023/README.md

 - Run `npm test`

+## Things to note

+This will not connect to any API or database (yet).
+So for the meantime the updates to "database-y" things will be done kinda funnily via commits to the static JSON files in this project.
+These are updated somewhat infrequently:

+- public/news.json
+- public/releases.json

+## Future things

+- [ ] Database, of course
+- [ ] Guestbook
+- [ ] User interaction (comments, upvotes, etc)

 ## Notes to self

 > Next.js uses file-system routing, which means the routes in your application are determined by how you structure your files.